bullet-db/bullet-db.github.io/docs/index.md

 Bullet queries allow you to filter, project and aggregate data.
 It lets you fetch raw (the individual data records) as well as aggregated data.

-See the [UI Usage section](ui/usage.md) for using the UI to build Bullet queries.
+* See the [UI Usage section](ui/usage.md) for using the UI to build Bullet queries.
 This is the same UI you will build in the [Quick Start](quick-start.md)

-See the [API section](ws/api.md) for building Bullet API queries.
+* See the [API section](ws/api.md) for building Bullet API queries

-For examples using the API, see [Examples](ws/examples.md).
+* For examples using the API, see [Examples](ws/examples.md).
 These are actual albeit cleansed queries sourced from the instance at Yahoo.

 ## Termination conditions